pypy/pypy.org/posts/2022/07/toy-optimizer.rst

 Some Further Pointers
 ======================

-This is a blog post, not a paper, but I still want to give some pointers to literature that can be read to understand the concepts that are introduced here in much bigger generality.
+This post is only a short introduction and is taking some shortcuts, I wanted to also give some (non-exhaustive) pointers to more general literature about the touched topics.

 The approach to CSE described here is usually can be seen as `value numbering`_, it's normally really implemented with a hashmap though.
 Here's a